ironhacks/ironhacks-app/README.md

 </EditorContainer>
 ```

-The text editor is an implementation of the [```react-codemirror2```](https://github.com/scniro/react-codemirror2) component, please check their docs to understant how the component works.
+The text editor is an implementation of the [```react-codemirror2```](https://github.com/scniro/react-codemirror2) component, please check their docs to understand how the component works.

 ### The Preview
 *On ./src/js/components/projectEditor/projectPreview.js*